Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/research/experiments/symmetry_graph_experiment/README.md

 Each node evolves according to coupled phase dynamics similar to:

-Kuramoto-type models
+• Kuramoto-type oscillator models
-Gyroscopic coupling
+• gyroscopic coupling
-Resonant flow dynamics
+• resonant flow dynamics

 The system allows exploration of: